-Stephanie L. O'Neal, Esq., Assistant Director.
+Stephanie L. O'Neal, Esq., Director.
 Ms. O'Neal is a graduate of Dartmouth College and UCLA School of Law.
 She also holds a Masters in Urban Planning from UCLA.
 Her legal experience is primarily in the areas of civil rights and alternative dispute resolution.
-Ms. O'Neal was an attorney with the Hartmann firm from 1996 to 2003.
-At the OIA, Ms. O'Neal reviews arbitrator applications and fee waiver applications, decides fee waiver applications and petitions for expedited proceedings, selects neutral arbitrators based on parties' responses, speaks with neutral arbitrators about their selection and the progress of their cases, and answers substantive questions from claimants and attorneys.
+Ms. O'Neal was an attorney with the Hartmann firm from 1996 to 2003, and the Oxborough firm from 2003 to March 2015.
+At the OIA, Ms. O'Neal reviews neutral arbitrator applications and fee waiver applications, decides fee waiver applications and petitions for expedited proceedings, supervises the neutral arbitrator selection process, speaks with neutral arbitrators about their selection and the progress of their cases, and answers substantive questions from claimants and attorneys.
 She reviews neutral arbitrators disclosures to ensure that the disclosure required by Ethics Standard 12(b) is made and is timely, and the Standard 8 disclosures provided by the OIA are served on the parties.
-Ms. O'Neal speaks with neutral arbitrators about the status of their cases, monitoring the progress of those open more than 15 months.
 She also assists Ms. Bell in supervision of the OIA and its staff.
-Ms. O'Neal is an adjunct instructor at Santa Monica College, and an adjunct assistant professor at Los Angeles Valley College, where she teaches Business Law.
+Ms. O'Neal is an adjunct instructor at Los Angeles Valley College and Santa Monica College where she teaches Business Law.

 Tracy Holler, Network Administrator and Office Manager.
 Ms. Holler is a graduate of California State Polytechnic University, Pomona.
 She studied Business Administration, with a concentration in Management and Human Resources.
-She worked at the Hartmann firm from 1994 to 2003.
+She worked for the Hartmann firm from 1994 to 2003, and the Oxborough firm from 2003 to March 2015.
 She is the Network Administrator and Office Manager for the OIA.
 Ms. Holler designed, set up, and maintains the OIA's extensive computer databases.
 She was responsible in 2002 for redesigning the OIA's software to meet the reporting requirements of both the Ethics Standards and of California Code of Civil Procedure §1281.96.
 Because of her, the OIA posted all data required before the statutory deadline of January 1, 2003.
+She was also responsible for the OIA creating a sortable table with expanded data disclosure requirements, effective January 1, 2015, pursuant to Code of Civil Procedure §1281.96, as amended in 2014.
 She generates the statistical reports upon which these annual reports are based.
+She also maintains the neutral arbitrator electronic files, including updating applications with awards, decisions, and evaluations of neutral arbitrators.